mujassir/LinkedInJobScraper/README.md

 - `RelevantKeywords`: Keywords to filter job listings
 - `Keyword`: Main search term for LinkedIn
 - `GeoId`: LinkedIn location ID (find this in LinkedIn URL when searching by location)
-- `LinkedInSessionCookie`: Your LinkedIn authentication cookie
+- `LinkedInSessionCookie`: Your LinkedIn authentication cookie (replace placeholder in local config)
 - `RandomDelay`: Minimum and maximum seconds between searches
 - `LinkedIn.QueryParameters`:
   - `Distance`: Search radius in miles